lchaus/csf_analyzer/README.md

 * Single, Double, Triple, Quadruple...  (with respect to ROHF confifuration)
 * LMCT + Single are a special class of double excitations that are printed separetly (TODO: add option to deactivate)

-To run the program, you will need in this order:
+To run the program, you will need, in this order:

 * ORCA output file with the printed wavefunction (for example using "TPrint 1e-6" or lower in the CI block)
 * A file containing orbital names and labels for retrieving the reference configurations.
 For later use in matplotlib (with LaTeX), please use this formatting: